BowaDAO/BowaDAO/README.md

 I enjoy writing codes and thinking about the next "solution" to get my hands on.

-⚡ Lately I've been using ReactJS, NextJS and React Native to build web and mobile apps.
+⚡ Lately I've been using ReactJS, NextJS, React Native, Node.JS, Express.JS, Redux, Redux Toolkit, React Query, and several other techs to build web and mobile apps.

 ⚡ I am happy to connect with you.